Aetopia/Stonecutter/README.md

 - Hook `__x_ABI_CWindows_CUI_CCore_CICoreWindow->put_PointerCursor` to intercept cursor changes.

-- Whenever the cursor needs to be changed, check if the current cursor is `null`.
+- Whenever the cursor needs to be changed, check if the current cursor is `null` by calling `get_PointerCursor`.

 - If `null` then center the cursor and proceed with calling the original `put_PointerCursor` method.